les19/telegram/README.md

 To install the hook (setWebHook), you just need to make a GET request for this route from the domain on which the bot will run.

 ## Notice
 127.0.0.1 or localhost is not suitable.
-For local development, you can use the ngrok tool, and install a hook via a GET request to the address given to you: https://sample-address-from-ngrok.ngrok.io/hook
+For local development, you can use the [ngrok](https://ngrok.com/) , and install a hook via a GET request to the address given to you: https://sample-address-from-ngrok.ngrok.io/hook